anuragambuja/data-engineering-gcp/Cloud Networking.md

 The Internal IP should be 10.202.0.2 as x.x.x.1 is reserved for the gateway and you have not configured any other instances in that subnet.
 - allow-icmp firewall rule allows the ping to vm's external IP address.
 - allow-custom firewall rule allows to ping to vm's internal IP.
 - allow-ssh firewall rule aloows to SSH to the VM.
+- Create a firewall rule to allow external traffic to the VM instances: `gcloud compute firewall-rules create <firewall name> --target-tags <target tags> --allow tcp:80`

 Network services
 - Load Balancing: Distribute incoming traffic across multiple instances of an application or service, ensuring high availability and scalability.